 Almost all homes throughout the nation are required to have some sort of pressure regulator that helps to control the water pressure coming through the pipes in their home.
 This regulator gets placed near the main water supply valve so that it can start controlling the pressure of all the water that comes into your home.
 Unfortunately, if the pressure regulator is malfunctioning, it could be restricting the flow of water in your home significantly.
 If you believe that you have a pressure regulator problem, it’s best to call our plumbing professionals to get assistance.

-Too High of a Demand
+Too High of Water Demand

 Another common reason that you may be experiencing low water pressure in your home is that you’re using too many appliances and fixtures at once.
 While typical households should have no problem running a couple of faucets at the same time without losing water pressure, it isn’t uncommon to experience a drop in water pressure.
 This could occur if you’re trying to run multiple faucets, your dishwasher, and your clothes washer all at once.
 You may need to stagger your water usage throughout the day to help ensure that you maintain adequate pressure at all different points.